gujinwh/OBJ3/README.md

 OBJ3F1 2.11
 F1 means "fork 1" (this fork) which does not intend to remain compatible with the old Common Lisp implementations.
 OBJ3 is the ancestor of CafeOBJ and Maude.
 It is coded in Common Lisp and has a couple of features (eg. Parameterized Programming with Default Views) which make it very attractive for exploratory programming.

+# Known Issues (which will be fixed soon)
+vars-of . seems not to work  when the module name is ommited.

 # Changes